lacaulac/webex-anti-flash/README.md

 ### WebexAntiFlash.dll

-This module places a trampoliney hook on the `FlashWindowEx` function, from `user32.dll`.
-The hook redirects function calls to a function that just returns `FALSE`, which prevents Webex from making its taskbar icon flash.
+This module places trampoliney hooks on the `FlashWindowEx` and `FlashWindow` functions, from `user32.dll`.
+The hook redirects function calls to a function that just returns `FALSE`, which prevents Webex and any other application from making its taskbar icon flash.